 Prevent Colon Cancer

-Screening is the most effective prevention tool available, although you also can reduce your risks of developing colon cancer with a few lifestyle modifications:
+Screening colonoscopy is the most effective prevention tool available, although you also can reduce your risks of developing colon cancer with a few lifestyle modifications:

 - Stop smoking